How to view Screenshot and Screen Recording Recent Activity by Apps in Windows 11

 Can apps detect if I am screen recording them?

-Yes, many modern applications, especially those handling sensitive financial or streaming data, use specific security APIs to detect screen capture software.
+Yes, many modern apps, especially those handling sensitive financial or streaming data, use special security features to detect screen capture software.
 If an app detects recording, it may display a black screen, show a warning message, or stop functioning entirely to protect your data from unauthorized capture.

 How do I restrict an app from taking screenshots?